Easy vegan hamantaschen

 Jump to recipe

 Purim has always been a favorite holiday.
-Who doesn’t love a reason to get dressed up in costume and fiend on sugary sweets in the midst of winter?
-I remember making these delectable treats every year with the older ladies in the synagogue kitchen, pinching my squished ends to match their perfect triangles, a mess of poppy seed filling around the opening, but delicious nonetheless.
+Who doesn’t love a reason to get dressed up in costume and fiend on sugary sweets?
+I remember making these delectable treats every year with the older women in the synagogue kitchen–pinching my squished ends to match their perfect triangles, a mess of poppy seed filling around the opening, but delicious nonetheless.

 You’ll love this celebratory recipe.
+We’re making extra here because Purim treats are intended to be shared!
+Feel free to halve the recipe or freeze half of the dough for later.
 It’s the perfect time to share a few bites with your friends and family and shake a noisy grogger.
-Let us know if you give this a try! #closedloopcooking
+Let me know if you give this a try! #closedloopcooking

 Easy vegan hamantaschen by